 - Employers and employees (if any) can contribute to individual, traditional IRAs owned by the employees, at institutions of their choice.
 (Please note: A self-employed individual is considered an employee as well as an employer, making contributions limits somewhat complicated.
 Seek appropriate counsel when determining contributions if you are self-employed.)

-- To fund the plan, simply make annual contributions, rollover funds from an existing employer-sponsored plan, or transfer funds from another IRA.
+- To fund the plan make annual contributions, rollover funds from an existing employer-sponsored plan, or transfer funds from another IRA.

-- Employees are taxed at ordinary income tax rates when distributions are taken after the participant reaches the age of 59 1/2 years.
+- Employees are taxed at ordinary income tax rates when distributions are taken after they reach the age of 59 1/2.

 For more information about self-directed simple employee pension plans (SEP IRAs), including contribution limits, contact Advanta IRA today.